opensport/american-football.db/README.md

-# nfl.db
+# Welcome to `nfl.db`

-Free open public domain National Football League (NFL) database 'n' schema (`nfl.db`) for use in any (programming) language
+A free open public domain National Football League (NFL) database 'n' schema (`nfl.db`) for use in any (programming) language
-(e.g. uses plain text fixtures/data sets)
+(e.g. uses plain text fixtures/data sets).

 ## Usage

-Build yourself a copy of the `nfl.db` from the plain text fixtures in three steps.
+Use the `sportdb` command line tool to build your own `nfl.db` copy from the plain text fixtures.
+Example:

 Step 1:  Get a copy of the `world.db` fixtures